 Another useful function of a noble house is it gives various characters pre-established relationships.
 A noble protagonist already has allies, enemies, rivals, and probably even a marriage lined up before the story even starts.
 While showing all of this can be tricky, if a writer can pull it off then the story is off to a running start.

 Stories featuring noble houses are also good candidates for strong themes revolving around families.
-Since, like, a good chunk of the population has lived in a family most will at least find some resonance with theme.
+Since, like, a good chunk of the population has lived in a family most will at least find some resonance with the theme.
 Plus a writer can really dig into how screwed up families can be.

 There is also a bit of wish fulfillment when it comes to protagonists part of a noble family.
 Being the lost royal heir to the throne can be neat, but the lost heir doesn’t really get to reap the benefits of being a wealthy royal until the end of the story.
 A protagonist in a noble house starts the story with a taste of the good life.
 Of course, the lost heir doesn’t deal with the downsides of the noble life as well, mainly the politics.